Locations in Dallas: DrinkHere

 214-559-0720

 If you’re in the mood for drinks but don’t want to get wasted on vodka-crans, Alexandre’s is your spot.
 The long bar, comfortable seating and small stage give Alexandre’s the intimate feel of a speakeasy or jazz lounge.
 Plus, the knowledgeable team can whip up delicious craft cocktails such as mint julep, clover clubs and sidecars.
-On weekends, Alexandre’s showcases local talent with live music performances from local singers and bands.
+On weekends, Alexandre’s showcases local talent with live music performances from local singers.
+Don't miss Cher-E-Oke every Sunday.

 8 articles